 Bills targeting transgender bathroom access are floundering

-In this Jan.
-11, 2017, file photo, Brad Kent, chief sales and services officer for Visit Dallas, holds a sign at a news conference at the state capitol in Austin, Texas, to oppose a Texas "bathroom bill."
-Bills to curtail transgender people's access to public restrooms are pending in a dozen states, but even in conservative bastions such as Texas and Arkansas they may be doomed by high-powered opposition.
+FILE - In this Wednesday, Dec.
+21, 2016 file photo, North Carolina Speaker of the House Tim Moore speaks as the North Carolina General Assembly convenes for a special session in Raleigh, N.C., to see if e... .
+FILE - In this April 25, 2016 file photo, protesters rally against House Bill 2 in Raleigh, N.C., which would require transgender people to use restrooms in many public buildings that match their original g...
+Bills to curtail transgender people's access to public restrooms are pending in about a dozen states, but even in conservative bastions such as Texas and Arkansas they may be doomed by high-powered opposition.

 Add your comments below